ubc-library-rc/rdm/content/01_file_naming.md

 # too much information
 ubc_application_letter_for_institution_position_firstname_lastname_final_date.txt

-# okay but can be a more detailed
+# okay but can be a bit more detailed
 application.txt

 # not amazing, a bit too much detail